Azure/azure-sdk-for-js/blob/BreakingChanges.md

 * Updated convenience layer methods enum type parameters into typescript union types, this will help reducing bundle footprint.
 * Updated URL encoding strategy for `url` parameters of `new XXXURL(url, pipeline)` methods, such as `new BlobURL(url, pipeline)`.
   * URL will accept both encoded or non-encoded URL string.
 It will escape non-escaped special characters, like Chinese characters.
 However, if blob name includes `?` or `%`, `url` must be encoded manually.
+* `SASQueryParameters` is not going to be exported in browser bundle which aligns with Node.js bundle.

 2018.11 10.2.0-preview